mendrik/matchblade/README.md

 ### `listToTree`

-Convert a flat list with parent references into a nested tree.
+Convert a flat list with references via parent ids into a nested tree.

+Expects 3 property names:
+- where ids are defined
+- which property refers to parent ids
+- where should child nodes be stashed to

+and a flat list of node objects.

 ```ts
 import { listToTree } from 'matchblade';